 BIEN is a network of ecologists, botanists, and computer scientists working together to document global patterns of plant diversity, function and distribution.

-Our central goal – To deliver (i) standardized botanical observation records, (ii) geographic range maps, diversity maps, (iii) species lists; (iv) trait and functional information, and (iv) a species-level phylogeny for all of the plants in the New World.
-This information will enable us to better understand the determinants of the past and present plant diversity, distributions and abundance.
-This knowledge is essential for predicting how species, vegetation and agricultural crops will respond to future climate changes as well as providing a more accurate baseline to describe many dimensions of plant diversity (taxonomic, functional, and phylogenetic) in the New World.
+Our central goal – To deliver (i) standardized botanical observation records, (ii) geographic range maps, diversity maps, (iii) species lists; (iv) trait and functional information, and (iv) a species-level phylogenies.
+Together, this knowledge is essential for predicting how species, vegetation and agricultural crops will respond to future climate changes as well as providing a more accurate baseline to describe many dimensions of global plant diversity (taxonomic, functional, and phylogenetic).

 The BIEN working group is developing a standardized workflow and informatics engine for the integration, access, and discovery of disparate sources of botanical information.
 The BIEN working group is a conduit for standardizing, integrating others people's data so as to do repeatable Science.